 Evaluation is a key to the improvement and success of Access to Achievement Education Foundation.
-The Foundation’s personalized, grassroots grant making approach builds trusting relationships where personal feedback allows for continual evaluation, refinement, and improvement of programs.
-Its evaluation methods build on the best practices established by SMYSP for more than 25 years.
-These practices show that it is possible to identify motivated low-income students and involve them in meaningful learning activities.
-This in turn enhance theirs academic knowledge and increase college readiness and success.
+The Foundation’s personalized, grassroots grant making approach builds trusting relationships where feedback allows for continual evaluation, refinement, and improvement of programs.
+Its evaluation methods build on the best practices established by SMYSP.
+These practices show that there are many talented and motivated low-income students who benefit from experiential learning, resources, and programs that enhance their educational goals.
+This in turn increases college readiness and success.

 Evaluation is conducted systematically by the Foundation as well as by partner schools and programs.
 Outcomes include: